ralexander11/acct_legacy/README.md

 ### Part I - Setup the accounts and capital

-0. Rename acct.db to acct_orig.db
+0. Rename acct.db to acct_orig.db if it exists
 1. Run acct.py
-2. You should see 9 standard accounts get loaded
+2. Type "gl" command
-3. Type "loadAccts" command
+3. Type "bs" command
-4. Type "trading" and hit enter
+4. Type "accts" command
 5. Type "JE" command
 6. Press enter 3 times until it asks you for a description
 7. Type "Deposit capital" for the description and hit enter